psq0421/SIQI/README.md

 ## Verified baseline

 - `flutter analyze`: zero issues;
-- Android 14-17 / arm64 Xiaomi 10-17 Series: Release upgrade installation succeeded;
+- Android 17 / API 37 / arm64 device (`2206122SC`): both Debug and Release upgrade installations succeeded without clearing app data;
-- Release version: `1.0.0 (2001)`;
+- current version: `1.0.0-alpha.2 (4004)`;
-- cold-start Activity completed and the process remained alive;
+- the Qwen3.5-4B Q4_K_M model and vision projector resumed to completion and passed SHA-256 verification;
+- real on-device text inference succeeded, warm requests reuse the loaded engine, and Stop prevents concurrent generation on that engine;
+- a real image input was normalized to a 1024 px long edge and the 4B model streamed an answer consistent with the screenshot;
+- the Release process remains alive after a cold start, its manifest is not debuggable, and the APK passed 16 KB page and ZIP alignment verification;
-- APK contains `libllama_cpp.so` and `libomp.so`;
+- APK contains `libllama.so`, `libllamadart.so`, `libggml*.so`, `libmtmd.so`, `libsherpa-onnx-c-api.so`, and `libonnxruntime.so` for text, Vulkan/CPU, multimodal projector, and speech runtimes;
+- representative Supertonic 3, Qwen3-ASR-1.7B, MOSS-TTS-Nano, and GLM-OCR ModelScope artifact URLs returned HTTP 200;
 - no Flutter or Dart crash was observed;
 - secure lock screen prevented automated visual page traversal; unlock the phone before continued interaction testing.